karlkemistersheppard/Terminal_App/README.md

 1. Create def method called riddles **DONE**
 2. Create variables and assign their values **DONE**
-3. Create While Loop to compaire while user_guess input is != (not equal) to correct_answer && user is !(not) out_of_guesses. **DONE**
+3. Create While Loop to compare while user_guess input is != (not equal) to correct_answer && user is !(not) out_of_guesses. **DONE**
 4. Create a conditional loop that checks if current_count is less than count_limit which then needs to take the current_count and increment it by +1 until user_count is equal to (3) **DONE**
-5. Create else condition that checks if the out_of_guesses is = to true, which then needed to run the next conditional check. **DONE**
+5. Create else condition that checks if the out_of_guesses is = to true, which is then needed to run the next conditional check. **DONE**
-6. Create new condition to check if user is out_of_guesses then puts message to screen and terminate game. **DONE**
+6. Create a new condition to check if the user is out_of_guesses then puts a message on the screen and terminate the game. **DONE**
 7. Add Audio kill feature **DONE**
 8. Puts Global variable $try_again to screen. **DONE**
 9. Added begin/rescue to run SystemExit. **DONE**
-10. Add elsif if the new condition is not true- then puts message to the screen "Well Done" if user guesses correct_answer. **DONE**
+10. Add elsif if the new condition is not true- then puts message to the screen "Well Done" if the user guesses correct_answer. **DONE**

 #### Feature 2 (Estimated Time Allocation ? hrs)

 ##### Checklist

-1. Create method to contain each tty-prompt. **DONE**
+1. Create a method to contain each tty-prompt. **DONE**
 2. Initiate the tty-prompt with require. **DONE**
-3. Create local variable called choice and add in objects to create the list the user selects from ect (Male Female). **DONE**
+3. Create a local variable called choice and add in objects to create the list the user selects from ect (Male Female). **DONE**
-4. Create $Global variable for that will hold the users selection for from the list selctor. **DONE**
+4. Create $Global variable for that will hold the user's selection from the list selector. **DONE**
 5. Use string interpolation to add $character_name into the string to make the puts message more personal. **DONE**
 6. Use the $variable created externally in the game when required. **DONE**
-7. Test functions, and ensure Error are not present. **DONE**
+7. Test functions, and ensure Errors are not present. **DONE**

 #### Feature 3 (Estimated Time Allocation 1-2 hrs)